microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 ---
 All live captions with translation processing occurs locally.
 The audio, voice data, and captions <b>never leave your device</b> and are not shared to the cloud or with Microsoft.
 The generated captions are not stored anywhere on the device or the cloud.

->[!NOTE] What about if you are using a headset with your Copilot+ PC?
+>Note: What about if you are using a headset with your Copilot+ PC?
 Live Captions processes the sound that is coming through the system output.
 You can manage this by navigating to <b>System > Sound</b> in Settings and choosing to play sound all output sound through your headset.
 If System sounds are coming through onboard speakers, but Teams sound is redirected to your headset, the Live Captions will not process the sound in your headset.

 ### Configure and use Live Captions with Translation